-Welcome to the complete list of HYROX World Records, covering every division – Pro, Open, Doubles and Relay.
-This page is kept up to date so you can always see the fastest HYROX times ever recorded, including when and where each record was set.
+Welcome to the complete list of HYROX World Records, for every division – Pro, Open, Doubles and Relay.
+This page is kept up to date so you can always see the fastest HYROX times ever recorded, who holds the crown, and when and where each record was set.

-HYROX is a sport for every age and ability, and official results are split not only by division but also by age group.
-That’s why you’ll also find the current HYROX Age Group World Records right here.
+What’s more, HYROX is structured by both division and age group.
+That’s why you’ll also find the current HYROX Age Group World Records below, alongside the overall division leaders.

 Jump straight to the records you want to see: